- Why Research

-What’s next: The team will continue to explore both benign and malignant histopathologic diagnoses and the stage of malignancies of cases that were diagnosed via tomosynthesis in comparison to those diagnosed via 2D-mammography.
+What’s next: The team will continue to compare the features of both benign and malignant histopathologic diagnoses and the stage of malignancies of cases that were diagnosed via tomosynthesis in comparison to those diagnosed via 2D-mammography.

 Ira J. Bleiweiss, MD is a Professor of Pathology and Laboratory Medicine in the Perelman School of Medicine of the University of Pennsylvania.
 He is director of the Breast Pathology Subspecialty Service at the Hospital of the University of Pennsylvania.
 Dr. Bleiweiss received his MD from St. Georges University School of Medicine, followed by residency in Anatomic and Clinical Pathology and fellowship in Surgical Pathology at The Mount Sinai Medical Center.
 After fellowship at Memorial Sloan Kettering Cancer Center, Dr. Bleiweiss returned to Mount Sinai, Department of Pathology to become Professor, Director of Surgical Pathology and Director of Anatomic Pathology.
 With more than 25 years of experience he oversees a completely subspecialized service dedicated to diagnosing breast lesions in specimens from hospital, as well as private practice outpatient settings.

 Dr. Bleiweiss is well-known nationally and internationally for his expertise in breast pathology and is the author of more than 100 peer reviewed publications, largely related to breast cancer, many in the area of radiologic-pathologic correlation of image-guided breast core biopsies, a subject on which he co-authored a textbook.

 His focus is distinctly multidisciplinary, and he is a past President of the International Society of Breast Pathology.